 Aimee Love – School Social Worker

 Aimee grew up in Southern Illinois, spent some time in North Carolina, before calling Northern Minnesota her home in 1998.
-She and her husband raise two children, a guinea pig, cat, bird, and arriving summer 2014, a dog.
+She and her partner enjoy the gift of raising two amazing children, a very fuzzy guinea pig, and a spoiled furry baby dog.

 Aimee was added to the Northern Lights Community School staff in November of 2013 as the School Social Worker.
-She works with Special Education, Truancy, as well as needs that may arise for the students or their family.
-She has worked in the Social Service field for about 12 years.
+She works with Special Education, Truancy, Homeless Liaison, as well as addressing other needs that may arise for the NLCS student or their family.
+She has worked in the Social Service field since 2001.